How Many Guests?

 - spacious luxury for a single guest

-A travel cot with sheet and mattress is provided for a baby, a high chair, and a stair gate for the top of the internal stairway, however please bear in mind that the house is not furnished to be completely toddler-proof.
+A travel cot with sheet and mattress is provided for a baby, and a stair gate for the top of the internal stairway.
+Please bear in mind that the house is not furnished to be completely toddler-proof.

 No Dogs or pets, sorry!

-We regret that dogs or other pets are strictly not allowed at Back Brae Lodge.
-Please don’t ask if we can make an exception for your extremely well-behaved dog as refusal often offends…
+We regret that dogs or other pets are strictly not allowed at Back Brae Lodge, for health reasons.
+Please don’t ask if we can make an exception for your extremely well-behaved dog…

 We’ve had many guests in the past who were escaping hectic urban life for a while, but not necessarily for a holiday.
 Whether writing, researching or working professionally in some other way, Back Brae Lodge makes an excellent office-away-from-home for days or weeks of undistracted concentration, with inclusive landline and fast Internet connectivity.